 4) Johann Haviland, the later, inexpensive Bavarian china.
 We do not identify Johann Haviland.

-To have your pattern identified, simply complete the form below and send us your digital images or scans.
+To have your pattern identified, simply CLICK HERE and send us your digital images or scans.
+Please type Pattern ID Request into the subject line of your email.
 It is easiest for us to identify a pattern from photos of a plate, one photo of the front and one photo of the back showing all identifying marks.
 We are also occasionally able to identify patterns from other pieces, but this is much more difficult.
 If there happens to be a factory number, often seen in red on the underside of a serving piece or lid, please include it in your message.
 We do not need a photo of this number.
 Limit your files to 10mb or less, and make certain that your email spam filter will not prevent our reply from getting through to you.
 Also, only one pattern per inquiry, please.
 If you have more than one pattern to identify then please send each pattern in a separate request.
 Thank you.

 You can also send regular photos by snail mail.
 Ask for the address, or use the Contact Us page on this website.
 By submitting digital images to this website for identification, the inquirer permits the use of the images for research or educational purposes by HCIF/HCIEF.
 The images will not be used for commercial purposes.